 But there’s a bazillion of them out there.

-Read on to see the differences between the various styles and how to choose the best one, and how to use them (with lots of GIFs).
+Read on to see the differences between the various styles, how to choose the best one, and how to use them (with lots of GIFs).

 Choosing the Right Material

-Gun slings are typically made from one of the two fabrics: leather or nylon.
+Gun slings are typically made from one of two options: leather or nylon.

 There is no clear-cut answer when it comes to which sling material is better.